 In my recent paintings, I use color and form to appeal directly to the eye and mind of the observer.
 A person feels a painting through their eyes, heart and mind.
 The observer participates in the imagination and expression of the artist through their medium.

-I tend to work with an eye on current ideas that stretch what we already know.
-The sciences; physics, chemistry, biology, and astronomy in particular, are more apt to supply me with motifs than, say, mythology, politics, or religion.
+My work draws on current ideas that stretch what we already know.
+Philosophy and the sciences; physics, chemistry, biology, and astronomy, supply me with ideas and motifs.

 The perspective in my painting is that of the viewer.
-When I am working, I wonder about things like: How does gravity affect what you are seeing?
-How does density affect what you are seeing?
-How do the colors affect someone, both emotionally and viscerally.
-How do the shapes relate both to one another and overall?
+When I am working, I wonder about things like: How does gravity and light affect what we are seeing?
+How does density affect what we are seeing?
+How do the colors affect someone, both emotionally and intellectually.
+How do the forms interrelate?
 How does the size and shape of the painting relate to the size and shape of a human being?
-Is there a meaning, or the absence of one?
+Is there a meaning, an intention, or is there an absence of one?

 I primarily make my paintings for the enjoyment of the viewer.
 My goal is to provide an aesthetic experience that allows the viewer to become more aware of seeing and thinking.